Rising to the top — these CX leaders are up for solving complex service challenges

 Delivering truly world-class customer experience is a challenge in this (and any) economic climate, where leaders must stay on top of service best practice and customer expectations to remain competitive.

-This article focuses on Risers, organisations nipping at the heels of CX Champions with KPIs that almost put them into the highest-performing zone.
+This article focuses on Risers — organisations speeding up CX Champions with KPIs that almost put them into the highest-performing zone.

 Difficult?
 Maybe.
 Impossible?
 Not at all.
-Let’s look at common challenges for Risers and the actions they can take to become CX Champions.
+Let us look at common challenges for Risers and the actions they can take to become CX Champions.

 You have almost arrived